thecneu/gulp-webpack-starter/README.md

 * ESLint for JS syntax and style
 * Bower integration
 * Static Asset copy via "common" task (when not coming from inside Webpack)
+* Unit testing with Jasmine, with Karma as a runner, and Wallaby.js for integration with Editors

 ## Gulp